Justins10000x/Minecraft-Steve-chasing-Pac-Man/README.md

 # Minecraft Steve chasing Pac-Man

-**A maze arcade game with the roles reversed.
-You're not running from the monster — you *are* the monster.**

 A blocky miner hunts a pellet-munching chomper through a procedurally generated maze.
 The chomper is trying to eat the level clean and escape.
 You're trying to corner it first.
 Grab a gold pellet and the hunt flips: for a few seconds, it comes after you.

 The whole game is one HTML file.
 No dependencies, no build step, no bundler.
 Open it and it runs.